Differentiating frictionally locked asperities from kinematically coupled zones: Discussion

 The Hyuga locked zone includes the slip zones of the 1968 Hyuga-nada earthquake~\citep{yagi1999comparison} and the Bungo-Channel long-term SSEs~\citep{obara2016connecting}.
 Moreover, this zone is supposed to have experienced the fault slip during the 1707 Hoei earthquake~\citep{furumura2011revised}.
-These behaviors of the Hyuga (Bungo-Channel) locked zone are highly complex, but here is one simple, consistent interpretation of these behaviors.
+These behaviors of the Hyuga (Bungo-Channel) locked zone are highly complex, but here is one simple, consistent interpretation of those behaviors.
 Namely, the Hyuga locked zone is exceptionally the nucleation zone that often fails to slip faster, as in the Bungo-Channel slow-slip events, but sometimes succeeds, as supposedly in 1707.
-Of course, since this zone has been affected by the model error, probably due to the inland inelastic deformation of \remove{the }Kyushu Island (\ref{subsec:appresult}), the Hyuga locking may be an artifact.
-Nonetheless, our inversions estimate the Hyuga asperity after accounting for that model error, so we consider this Hyuga asperity can be the case, although further study is necessary.
+Since this zone has been affected by the model error, probably due to the inland inelastic deformation of Kyushu Island (\ref{subsec:appresult}), the Hyuga locking may be an artifact.
+However, recalling that our inversions estimate the Hyuga asperity after accounting for that model error, we presume that this Hyuga asperity can be the case, although further study is necessary.

 Our results suggest that the slow earthquakes around the Bungo Channel may have a different source process from those of other slow earthquakes.
 Full coupling in an inter-SSE period, similar to the locking of the Bungo Channel SSE slip zone, has been reported in New Zealand~\citep{wallace2020slow} and Cascadia~\citep{bartlow2020long}, where the coupling is nearly one during inter-SSE periods while the coupling is zero in total.
 Similar events are reported also in Southern Cascadia~\citep{materna2019dynamically}, where a spotty high-coupling zone changes its coupling value repeatedly near the seismogenic zone of Mw$>6.8$ earthquakes, very analogously to the above-mentioned Hyuga locked zone hosting the Bungo-Channel SSEs.
 It is interesting if there are two types of SSEs: one significantly participating in moment release and the other irrelevant in moment evolution.